gavi210/UZH_ECMASCRIPT_PROJECT/lwms_ric/QUESTIONS.md

 one relative paths and the other direct module name: how deal with the problem?

 ## deno_core
-- function to load all modules into the runtime instance
+- function to load all modules into the runtime instance -> not possible since modules are loaded through file path and not through module name as in quickJs
 - reference modules loaded within code execution

+### Solution to deno_core modules
+Generate two different type of messages triggered by NATS -> one for Deno and one for QuickJS

 ## quickJs
 - function to load all modules into the runtime instance